 Detroit is the largest city in Michigan, and it borders some beautiful bodies of water such as the Detroit River and Lake St. Clair.
 Plus, Lake Erie, one of the Great Lakes, is just a short drive away.
-Read on to discover some of the best outdoor activities in Detroit to try out the next time you find yourself in the Motor City.
+Discover some of the best outdoor activities to try out next time you find yourself in the Motor City.

 Belle Isle Amenities

 - Dossin Great Lakes Mseum